Epitaph for a Spy: Plot

 Josef Vadassy is a Hungarian refugee who is effectively stateless.
 He was born in Szabadka, then in Hungary, but it became Subotica and part of Yugoslavia following the 1920 Treaty of Trianon.
 His Yugoslav passport later expired and the authorities refused to renew it.

 While on holiday in the south of France, he sends a roll of camera film for development; however, it turns out to contain pictures which are not his, but of nearby naval defences.
 He is arrested on suspicion of spying.
-The police realize that Vadassy did not take the pictures, but that someone else at his hotel must have an identical camera, a Zeiss Ikon Contax.
+The police realise that Vadassy did not take the pictures, but that someone else at his hotel must have an identical camera, a Zeiss Ikon Contax.
 Vadassy is told to return to the hotel to find the real spy, with the threat that should he fail to do so, he will be deported, which could mean death.

 Back at the hotel, Vadassy finds himself cast in the role of amateur detective and under constant surveillance by the authorities, especially the naval intelligence agent Beghin, who monitors his movements and pressures him to cooperate.
 He is uneasy, suspicious, isolated: he must mingle with the other guests, listen to their stories, watch for inconsistencies, and try to identify who among them possessed the same model of camera and could have taken the incriminating photographs.

 The hotel, which had seemed quaint, now feels oppressive.
 Vadassy learns small details: one guest declines photography, another is secretive about his origin, a couple exchange mysterious letters, someone's story seems to shift.
 He is hampered by his natural diffidence, his fear of making the wrong accusation, and the constant shadow cast by the threat of deportation.
 At night, his room is broken into, he is struck over the head, and his papers are rifled; yet no proof emerges.